Updated: 26 December 2017

 If you need more accessories to make a costume you can find them around the bazaar like this shop that sells bra cups in all shapes and sizes.

-The really interesting part however are the streets behind the covered section of the bazaar.
+The really interesting part however are the streets behind the Spice Bazaar.
 There you will find tons of shops for fashion jewellery, pearls, sequins and rhinestones.
 It's a glitter paradise for all those who make their own costumes!
 Materials that are sold in little quantities back home can be bought here in big plastic bags, and extremely cheap!

 Now we cross the Galata bridge